 Imaging For Science and Education

-The UNC Coastal Studies Institute’s Advanced Media and Visualization Laboratory specializes in high quality scientific photography and videography for research and education audiences.
+The Coastal Studies Institute’s Advanced Media and Visualization Laboratory specializes in high quality scientific photography and videography for research and education audiences.
 Data collection and post processing is done with the latest imaging technology, including High Definition and Ultra High Definition (4k-6k) capture, 3D and stereography processing.

 - Photography and videography topside and underwater to depths up to 330ft on open circuit and closed circuit rebreathers.